 Central Government has significant influence over the general operations of the Authority.
 It is responsible for providing the statutory framework within which the Authority operates, provides the majority of its funding in the form of grants and prescribes the terms of many of the transactions that the Authority has with other parties (e.g. council tax bills).
-Grants received from Government departments are set out in the subjective analysis in Note 32 on reporting for resources allocation decisions.
+Grants received from Government departments are set out in the subjective analysis in Note 32 grant income.